chandieka/RuleEngine/README.md

 Run this command
 `$ composer install`
 # How to used?
-<p>Executing the command bellow will generate Sigma rule which are based malware filetypes</p>
-`$ php sigma-filetype.php`
+Executing the command bellow will generate Sigma rule which are based malware filetypes `$ php sigma-filetype.php`

-<p>Executing the command bellow will generate Sigma rule which are based malware family</p>
-`$ php sigma-signature.php`
+Executing the command bellow will generate Sigma rule which are based malware family `$ php sigma-signature.php`

-<p>Executing the command bellow will generate Sigma rule which are based the latest addition of malware to the MalwareBazaar</p>
-`$ php sigma-recent-set.php`
+Executing the command bellow will generate Sigma rule which are based the latest addition of malware to the MalwareBazaar `$ php sigma-recent-set.php`